rafgraph/react-interactive/README.md

 Note that if you pass in other event handlers, e.g. `onTouchStart`, they will be called after any React Interactive state changes and callbacks.

 #### Merging styles and classes
-- Styles have the have the following precedence when merged:
+- Styles have the following precedence when merged:
   1. `focus` state style if in the focus state
   2. One of the 4 mutually exclusive states' style (`normal`, `hover`, `active`, or `touchActive`)
   3. The `style` prop